 If you plan on building this feature yourself, that’s great and more power to you.
 However, we suggest you call a professional and pay for a design consultation.
 It will be money well spent.
 A simple design consultation can help prevent costly mistakes and ensure your pond is designed and constructed in a way that will lead to enjoyment and relaxation.
 A few things a quality pond contractor can help prevent is under filtration, inadequate water flow and over stocking with fish.
 We carry all of the supplies to help you build your pond, from liner and pumps to expanding foam and aquatic plants.

-If you are unsure of what style of pond you want or how large you can make it, reading over our Helix Pond Design Guide may help you decide.
+If you are unsure of what style of pond you want or how large you can make it, we can help you to determine what size and style would best suit your needs.
 There are many options to consider when designing a pond.
 Feel free to ask us any questions you may have.

 Do yourself a favor and do some research on pond construction techniques before hiring someone to build your pond or landscape.
 Do the same if not more research on that same person to make sure they know how to design and construct a pond or landscape before you hand over your hard earned money.
 We can’t stress how important it is to actually see either in person or pictures of the contractors work.
 This will answer many questions you may have, and allow you to see that contractors “style” of pond building.
 Everyone has a different eye and a different idea of what looks good.
 Seeing their work will allow you to see what your finished project will look like.